Postcatlab/postcat-extensions/packages/postcat-push-eolink/README.md

 # Push to Eolink

-Push Eoapi API data to Eolink with one click;
+Push Postcat API data to Eolink with one click;

 ## configure